Steps For Help

 “To all SS patients on Ferriprox or thinking about Ferriprox, I want to take this opportunity to clear a misconception about the expectation of this drug.
 Ferriprox is an iron chelator, a small molecule that binds iron.
 The unique property of Ferriprox that makes it suitable for SS is its ability to dissolve into the spinal fluid and chelate iron on the surface of the brain and spinal cord.
 While Ferriprox is chelating the iron in an SS patient, it should not make the patient feel better in any way (except psychologically maybe?).
 Remember, symptoms from SS are due to damage to the outer layer of the brain due to iron toxicity from the adjacent siderosis layer.
 As long as the siderosis is present, the damage it causes continues even while the iron is being chelated.
 SS patients should expect to continue to progress in their SS disease until the iron is gone and healing can start.
 In my experience, it takes two years in most patients to begin to see reductions in the siderosis extent by MRI.
 Those brain areas that have been cleared can begin to heal while neighboring siderotic brain tissue is being damaged.
 Since I’ve started using Ferriprox in 2010 (the majority since 2012 when the drug was FDA approved in the US), only a few patients have managed to clear all or most of their iron, and in those patients, we saw the most clinical improvement.“Dr. Michael Levy, May 19, 2015 post to the Facebook support group

 In the end, we found some very engaged physicians.
 That’s what you need to look for in a doctor.
-Our hematologist and neurologist have both emailed Dr. Levy for advice.
-Dr. Levy freely gives his time to answer any physician who contacts him.
+Our hematologist and neurologist both emailed Dr. Michael Levy for advice.
+Dr. Levy is considered the foremost superficial siderosis neurologist and researcher in the United States.
+He freely gives his time to answer any physician who contacts him.
+He also accepts long-distance patients for care at the Superficial Siderosis Clinic and Research Laboratory, Massachusetts General Hospital.
+Patients are required to travel to Massachusetts at least once for an in-person appointment.

 If your doctor tells you there are no options, find a new one.
 If your doctor says there is nothing to worry about, find a new one.
 Never settle.